jenniferpresto/TimelapseScripts/README.md

 ###Quick summary

-Two cron jobs are in operation: One causes the Raspberry Pi to take pictures periodically, currently every 20 minutes.
-The other runs once a day, causing the Mac to download the prior day's pictures from the Raspberry Pi.
+This depends on two main cron jobs: One is a bash script that runs on the Raspberry Pi, causing it to take pictures periodically, currently every 20 minutes.
+The other is a Python script that runs on the Mac, causing it to download pictures from the Raspberry Pi.

+These scripts are

+* ```simpleCam.sh```: Takes pictures on Raspberry Pi
+* ```dailyDownload.py```: Downloads the newest images from the Raspberry Pi and deletes images if the Raspberry Pi is too full

+To make the movie itself, there is a Python script that must be run manually:

+* ```makeMovie.py```: Stitches still images into an .mp4 file

+Other files, mostly obsolete:

+* ```autoDownload.sh```: Original bash script for downloading the prior day's photos.
+No longer used.
+* ```cleanRemote.py```: Deletes files from the Raspberry Pi if they exist locally.
+This functionality has been folded into ```dailyDownload.py```, so no longer used on its own.
-There are three Python scripts, all of which must be run manually. *makeMovie.py* goes through the images, removes the ones that are too dark (since the timelapse also runs through the night), and stitches the rest into a video. *countFiles.py* acts as a check, counting the number of files in a folder per day for a given range of days, making it easier to confirm that all pictures have been downloaded. *cleanRemote.py* checks the files in the image directory on the Raspberry Pi against the local directory.
-If they exist locally, it deletes them from the Raspberry Pi.
+* ```countFiles.py```: Acts as a check, counting the number of files in a folder per day for a given range of days, making it easier to confirm that all pictures have been downloaded.

-###File list

-* **simpleCam.sh**: Bash script set to run as cron job on Raspberry Pi
-* **autoDownload.sh**: Logs into Raspberry Pi and downloads all pictures taken the prior day.
-* **makeMovie.py**: Stitches still images together to mp4.
-* **countFiles.py**: Counts the number of files per day.
 If the number is other than 72 (the number when taking a picture every 20 minutes), the output is bold red.
-* **cleanRemote.py**: Deletes files from the Raspberry Pi if they exist locally.

-###Setup
+(Still a nice check).

+###Seting up cron jobs

 ####Cron job on Raspberry Pi
 **```simpleCam.sh```** lives on the Raspberry Pi.
 This takes a picture and names it with the date/time format YYYY-MM-DD_HHMM.
-The Mac cron job and two of the Python scripts require this naming convention.
+Some other files in the system require this naming convention.

 The script can go where you like: I have it in ```/home/pi/camera```.